Analyzing Delek US Holdings, Inc. (DK) From Top to Bottom,

-On Thursday, shares of Delek US Holdings, Inc. (NYSE:DK) marked $27.90 per share versus a previous $27.50 closing price.
-With having a 1.45% gain, an insight into the fundamental values of Delek US Holdings, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-DK showed a fall of -16.79% within its YTD performance, with highs and lows between $26.11 – $44.08 during the period of 52 weeks, compared to the simple moving average of -21.00% in the period of the last 200 days.
+On Tuesday, shares of Delek US Holdings, Inc. (NYSE:DK) marked $25.09 per share versus a previous $26.66 closing price.
+With having a -5.89% loss, an insight into the fundamental values of Delek US Holdings, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+DK showed a fall of -25.17% within its YTD performance, with highs and lows between $26.11 – $44.08 during the period of 52 weeks, compared to the simple moving average of -28.65% in the period of the last 200 days.

 Barclays equity researchers changed the status of Delek US Holdings, Inc. (NYSE: DK) shares to a “Equal Weight” rating in the report published on January 14th, 2020.
 Other analysts, including BofA/Merrill, also published their reports on DK shares.
 BofA/Merrill repeated the rating from the previous report, marking DK under “Buy” rating, in the report published on January 7th, 2020.
 Additionally, DK shares got another “Equal Weight” rating from Wells Fargo, setting a target price of $35 on the company’s shares, according to the report published in January 6th, 2020.
 On the other hand, Cowen Downgrade the “Market Perform” rating for DK shares, as published in the report on August 22nd, 2019.
 Goldman seems to be going bullish on the price of DK shares, based on the price prediction for DK, indicating that the shares will jump to $37, giving the shares “Sell” rating based on their report from June 25th, 2019.
 Another “Neutral” rating came from Goldman, providing a prediction for $37 price target according to the report published in April 16th, 2019.